-In order to execute on Aegon Nederland's goal to help clients to live their best lives, we offer products that absorb risks on behalf of our clients, such as market and underwriting risks.
+In order to execute on Aegon Hypotheken's goal to help clients to live their best lives, we offer products that absorb risks on behalf of our clients, such as market and underwriting risks.
 These risks need to be managed actively.
 It is unlikely that the risks which we take on from our clients, always automatically lead to our preferred risk profile and therefore we have a risk strategy in place.
-Aegon Nederland keeps the preferred risks in light of the targeted risk profile, but mitigates the remaining risks by, for example, re-insuring or hedging the risks.
+Aegon Hypotheken keeps the preferred risks in light of the targeted risk profile, but mitigates the remaining risks by, for example, re-insuring or hedging the risks.
 Our use of derivatives relates mostly to the latter.
 For each portfolio containing derivatives, we have set up detailed guidelines on the scope of instruments and the purpose of the derivatives.

-Within its total Asset and Liability Management (ALM) framework, Aegon Nederland makes use of predominantly fixed income instruments for matching its liabilities.
-These are, to a large extent, high quality sovereign and corporate bonds and loans.
-In addition, a sizeable portfolio of residential mortgages has been built up to match liabilities.
-Risk mitigating techniques are used in addition to these instruments in order to hedge the guarantees embedded in some of our products and to optimize our ALM.
-This can be done through directly targeting specific risks, such as interest rate risk via e.g. interest rate swaps or longevity risk via a longevity swap.
-For more complex risk exposures, we use a combination of options, total return swaps and variance swaps.
+Within its total Asset and Liability Management (ALM) framework, Aegon Hypotheken is able to take residential mortgages on its own balance sheet, amongst others funded by warehouses and securitisations.
+Risk mitigating techniques are used in addition to these instruments in order to optimize our ALM.
+This can be done through directly targeting specific risks, such as interest rate risk via e.g. interest rate swaps.

-Aegon Nederland sees derivatives as a suitable instrument to use in its ALM processes.
+Aegon Hypotheken sees derivatives as a suitable instrument to use in its ALM processes.
 The derivatives market is a highly regulated market.
-Any counterparty risk embedded in such transactions is contained with strong collateral processes that Aegon Nederland has put in place for all of its derivatives, through the use of high quality collateral.
+Any counterparty risk embedded in such transactions is contained with strong collateral processes that Aegon Hypotheken has put in place for all of its derivatives, through the use of high quality collateral.
 The advent of central clearing for parts of the derivatives markets has increased the collateral requirements and reduced counterparty risk.
 Liquidity risk, which is the direct result of the collateral processes, needs to be managed carefully.
-Due to market movements, our collateral position may change rapidly and in order not to breach any collateral agreements, Aegon Nederland has to ensure availability of sufficient high quality collateral at all times in order to comply with collateral calls from our counterparties.
-Our liquidity stress testing is set up to monitor this need.
+Due to market movements, our collateral position may change rapidly and in order not to breach any collateral agreements, Aegon Hypotheken has to ensure availability of sufficient high quality collateral at all times in order to comply with collateral calls from our counterparties.
+Our liquidity stress testing is set up to ensure we will be able to fulfill this need in extreme scenarios.
 Operational risk is another key risk, considering derivatives are specialized instruments that require expertise as well as a specific (IT) infrastructure in order to be managed properly.
-Furthermore, as recent developments have shown regulatory risk as a category within operational risk, it needs constant monitoring.
-Our automated processes regarding real-time monitoring, automated controls and integrated reporting reduce operational risks and enable us to comply with increasing demands from regulations.
+Furthermore regulatory risk is a category within operational risk and it needs constant monitoring.
+Our automated processes regarding real-time monitoring, controls and integrated reporting reduce operational risks and enable us to comply with increasing demands from regulations.

-Aegon Nederland's Risk and Capital Committee, which meets at least once a month, reviews and monitors the capital position, the balance sheet as well as the Solvency II Capital Generation.
-The focus of these meetings is, among other activities, to ensure an optimal strategic asset allocation, to decide on hedging strategies to manage interest rate and equity risks, to manage and possibly hedge actuarial risks, and to decide on the need for securitizations of residential mortgage portfolios in order to improve the liquidity and funding position of Aegon Nederland.
+Aegon Hypotheken's ALCO, which meets at least once a month, reviews and monitors the capital position, the balance sheet as well as the IFRS P&L. The focus of these meetings is, among other activities, to ensure an optimal use of the balance sheet, to decide on hedging strategies to manage interest rate risks, and to decide on the need for securitizations of residential mortgage portfolios in order to improve the liquidity and funding position of Aegon Hypotheken.